-A. Period of Withdrawal (Fall/Spring) Percentage of Refund of Tuition and Fees Prior to beginning of class During the first 2 class days of semester During the 3-5 class days of semester During the 6-8 class days of semester During the 9-10 class days of semester 100% less processing fee 95% less processing fee 75% less processing fee 50% less processing fee 25% less processing fee After the 10th class day of semester No refund Period of Withdrawal (Summer Sessions 1&1 Prior to beginning of class 100% less processing fee During the first 2 class days of semester 75% less processing fee During 3-5 class days of semester 50% less processing fee Withdrawal after the 5th class day No refund
+A. Period of Withdrawal (Fall/Spring) Percentage of Refund of Tuition and Fees Prior to beginning of class During the first 2 class days of semester During the 3-5 class days of semester During the 6-8 class days of semester During the 9-10 class days of semester After the 10th class day of semester 100% less processing fee 95% less processing fee 75% less processing fee 50% less processing fee 25% less processing fee No refund Arter the four class day of seniesterNo refundPeriod of Withdrawal (Summer Sessions 1&11)Prior to beginning of classDuring the first 2 class days of semesterDuring 3-5 class days of semesterWithdrawal after the 5th class dayNo refund

-- B. Refund of Room and Board fees will be based on the date the student leaves the dormitory and files Dormitory Release Form with the Dormitory Director.
+- B. Refund of Room and Board fees will be based on the date the student leaves the dormitory and files the Dormitory Release Form with the Dormitory Director.
 No Refund of Room and Board will be given after the 10th class day of the Fall and Spring Semesters.
 After the 5th class day of Summer Session, no refund of Room and Board will be given.
-Refunds will not be made for temporary absence from the dormitory. - C. With the exception of deposits, no refund of special fees will be made. - D. Active duty withdrawals will be processed according to IHL Board policy on page 83.
+Refunds will not be made for temporary absence from the dormitory. - C. With the exception of deposits, no refund of special fees will be made. - D. Active duty withdrawals will be processed according to IHL Board policy.